Teaching

 Courses

-*Dr. Kaigala is currently on teaching sabbatical as of September 2025.
-Prior to joining UBC, Dr. Kaigala is guest instructor EPFL and Zurich IBM.
+Prior to joining UBC, Dr. Kaigala is guest instructor at EPFL and IBM Zurich.

 BMEG 580: Biomedical Engineering Topics at the Interface of Medicine and Engineering (previous)